How many Salish Sea orcas are there?

 Where do these orcas live?

 The resident orcas are found from spring to fall in the Salish Sea near Vancouver and around Washington State’s San Juan Islands and B.C.’s Gulf Islands.
 Older females, often grandmothers and great grandmothers, lead the pods, and offspring stay with them throughout their lives.
-Three distinct pods include JPod (22 orcas), KPod (18 orcas) and LPod (34 orcas).
+Three distinct pods include JPod, KPod and LPod.
 Each orca can be identified by a unique dorsal fin and saddle patch.

 Salish Sea orcas are socially and genetically isolated from other orcas found in Canadian Pacific waters, including transient and offshore orcas.
 Although northern and southern populations overlap in range, they do not interact or interbreed.